 What to know about the Los Angeles immigration protests after citywide ICE operations

-Protests broke out on Saturday across Los Angeles following dozens of arrests the day prior in citywide Immigration and Customs Enforcement operations.
+Activists have called for "mass mobilization" in Los Angeles on Sunday, following protests that broke out a day earlier as people across the region reacted to dozens of arrests in citywide Immigration and Customs Enforcement operations.

+A protest was planned for 2 p.m.
+Pacific Time outside Los Angeles City Hall, according to the advocacy groups organizing it.
+In a social media caption calling for attendance, the groups wrote, "NATIONAL GUARD GO AWAY!
+ICE OUT OF LA!"

-In response, President Trump signed a memo Saturday ordering the deployment of at least 2,000 National Guard troops to Los Angeles County due to clashes between immigration authorities and demonstrators.
+President Trump signed a memo Saturday ordering the deployment of at least 2,000 National Guard troops to Los Angeles County, after clashes between immigration authorities and demonstrators in the cities of Paramount and neighboring Compton, where a car was set on fire.

+Protests in Paramount continued into the evening, with several hundred demonstrators gathered near a doughnut shop, and authorities holding up barbed wire to keep the crowd back.
+They also gathered again outside federal buildings in downtown Los Angeles, including a detention center, where local police declared an unlawful assembly and began to arrest people.

 Here's what to know about the unrest occurring in L.A.